ScholliYT/Broken-Links-Crawler-Action/README.md

 # Broken-Links-Crawler-Action
 This action checks all links on a website.
 It will detect broken links i.e. links that return HTTP Code 403, 404...
 Check the logs to see which links are broken and consequently cause this action to fail.
+In addition to the actual broken url, the navigation path to that location is also displayed.

 Based on this work: https://github.com/healeycodes/Broken-Link-Crawler
 **Demo: https://github.com/ScholliYT/devportfolio/actions?query=workflow%3A%22Site+Reliability%22**

 ## Inputs

 ### `website_url`